Cats Rule, Dogs Drool, Right...Like, That’s Normal?

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 We expect some level of drooling from dogs — especially the jowly ones.
 In fact, it’s actually kinda cute sometimes, in a gross way.
 But a cat with ropes of saliva dangling from their face?
 That doesn’t quite fit with the sophisticated aesthetic cats have worked so hard to develop.
-And you’re right to be a little concerned: Although drooling has some benign causes, it may also indicate a more serious health issue.
-Here are seven reasons why your cat may be drooling (most of which warrant a trip to the vet).
+And you’re right to be a little concerned: Although cat drooling has some benign causes, it may also indicate a more serious health issue.

-Oral Irritation
+Oral irritation

-Curious cats will often investigate their environment with their mouths.
-This exploration can lead to tasting different house plants, insects, liquids, and household items.
-Some common toxic indoor plants, such as elephant ear, fiddleleaf fig, and Diffenbachia, contain oxalates, which are small crystals that cause oral irritation on contact.
 Licking caustic substances like household cleaners and chemicals can produce painful ulcers on a cat’s gums and tongue.
 And chewing on electrical cords can cause electrical shock, but drooling due to burns in the mouth may be the only sign that all is not well.
 Unless you catch your cat chewing cords chronically, here are some other potential causes.

-Periodontal Disease or Stomatitis
+Periodontal disease or stomatitis

 Your cat’s mouth is teeming with bacteria.
 When bacteria get under the gum line, they can cause mild to severe gingivitis.
 As dental disease progresses, those bacteria travel deeper and closer to the tooth root, causing periodontitis, a condition that affects the health and stability of the structures that support and surround the teeth.
-Some cats, especially those exposed to viral diseases like herpesvirus and calicivirus, can develop stomatitis.
-Cats with stomatitis experience inflammation and ulceration of the gums, tongue, and cheeks.
-As you can imagine, kitties with periodontal disease and/or stomatitis experience oral pain that can lead to drooling and difficulty eating.

 Esophagitis